The Poisson spectrum of the symmetric algebra of the Virasoro algebra: Introduction

 We then study the pseudo-orbits of local functions on $\Vir$, $W$, and related Lie algebras; we describe our results for $\Vir$ in the introduction.
-We show that pseudo-orbits of local functions in $\Vir^*$ are in fact orbits of a finite-dimensional solvable algebraic (Lie) group acting on an affine subvariety of $\Vir^*$, and we describe these orbits explicitly (Section~\ref{SSexd}).
+If $\chi \in \Vir^*$ is local, then by combining Theorem~\ref{iTlocvir} and \cite[Theorem~1.3]{IS} $\Sa(\Vir)/\CoreP(\chi)$ has polynomial growth and we thus expect the pseudo-orbit of $\chi$ to be finite-dimensional.
+We show that pseudo-orbits of local functions in $\Vir^*$ are in fact orbits of a finite-dimensional solvable algebraic (Lie) group acting on an affine variety which maps injectively to $\Vir^*$, and we describe these orbits explicitly (Section~\ref{SSexd}).
 This allows us to completely determine the pseudo-orbit of an arbitrary local function in $ \Vir^*$ (Theorem~\ref{Tlfpoi}) and thus also determine the Poisson primitive ideals of $\Sa(\Vir)$ (Remark~\ref{rem:6}).
+We also classify maximal Poisson ideals in $\Sa(\Vir)$ (Corollary~\ref{cor:augmentation}): they are the augmentation ideal, the ideals $(z-\zeta)$ for $\zeta \in \mb C^\times$, and the defining ideals of all but one of the two-dimensional pseudo-orbits.

-Through this analysis, we obtain a nice combinatorial description of pseudo-orbits in $W^*$: pseudo-orbits of local functions on $W$, and thus Poisson primitive ideals of $\Sa(W)$, correspond to a choice of a partition $\lambda$ and a point in some finite-dimensionsal affine space $\AA^k$, where $k$ can be calculated from $\lambda$.
+Through this analysis, we obtain a nice combinatorial description of pseudo-orbits in $W^*$: pseudo-orbits of local functions on $W$, and thus Poisson primitive ideals of $\Sa(W)$, correspond to a choice of a partition $\lambda$ and a point in an open subvariety of a finite-dimensional affine space $\AA^k$, where $k$ can be calculated from $\lambda$.
 (See Remark~\ref{rem:dagdag}.)
 In Theorem~\ref{thm:paramprimes} and Remark~\ref{rem:paramprimesVir}, we expand this correspondence to obtain a parameterisation of all prime Poisson ideals of $\Sa(W)$ and $\Sa(\Vir)$.
 We also study the related Lie algebra $W_{\geq -1} = \mb C[t]\del_t$, and prove (Corollary~\ref{Csameprimespec}) that Poisson primitive and prime Poisson ideals of $\Sa(W_{\geq -1})$ are induced by restriction from $\Sa(W)$.